The Concert Zither in America by Alissa Pesavento

 Fredonia PA 16124

 Mr. Mühlemann provides a history of the zither in Switzerland.
 Both fretted and fretless zithers are discussed.
 Those unable to read German will still appreciate the many photographs of the zither provided in this text.

 Published in the US, The Zitherplayer is a journal dedicated to the interest of zither playing.
 With each issue, The Zitherplayer will provide music, articles and additional information of interest to the zither community, free of charge.
-For additional information, contact David Kyger at firstname.lastname@example.org.
+Contact firstname.lastname@example.org for more information.

 Saitenspiel is the premier resource for players of the zither available today.
 Saitenspiel is a German periodical which is published on a bi-monthly basis.

 For those interested in the history and evolution of the zither, L. Allen Smith's catalogue provides numerous images of Appalachian dulcimers and early Pennsylvania German zithers, also known as scheitholts.
 Researchers have theorized that the Appalachian dulcimer evolved from scheitholts brought to the US by German Immigrants.
 Many of the Pennsylvania German zithers provided in this text are also on display in the Bucks County Historical Society Mercer Museum located in Doylestown, Pennsylvania.